iam-larra/Bank-Smart-Marketing-Retention-Models/README.md

 # 📌 Predictive Modeling to Enhance Customer Retention through Targeted Marketing

 ## 📖 Overview
-This project explores how machine learning and deep learning models can be applied to predict customer behavior and enhance retention through personalized marketing strategies in the banking sector.
+This project explores how machine learning and deep learning models can be applied to predict customer behaviour and enhance retention through personalized marketing strategies in the banking sector.

 ## 🎯 Objectives
 - Forecast customer responses to marketing campaigns